+Reform will fail when practitioners are not getting paid for legitimate work they do.
 Paying healthcare practitioners fairly is the crux of healthcare payment reform.
-Here is a brief synopsis of how methods to reign in physician compensation have always failed is that nothing has worked.
-In brief, various attempts "Reforming Medicare's Physician Payment System" have fallen flat.
+Here is a brief synopsis of how methods to reign in physician compensation have always failed and nothing was ever solved through cost-shifting or cost-sharing.
+In brief, various attempts "Reforming Medicare's Physician Payment System" [N Eng J Med] have fallen flat.

 Dear Doctor, "They're just kicking your Medicare fees further down the road."
 Attached to a bill that extends unemployment, certain other benefits and subsidies for another month is a reprieve* to this October on a threatened 21% cut in Medicare physician reimbursement.
 Thus, Congress again has failed to address a known flaw in the Medicare rate setting formula--the annual planned rate reduction that is deferred yearly at the last minute.